jon-alamo/ssl-on-docker/README.md

 # nginx-docker-letsencrypt
-Basic boilerplate to combine let's encrypt with nginx in a docker environment
+Basic boilerplate to combine let's encrypt certbot and nginx in a docker environment

 ## how-to